xyzarnav/xyzarnav/README.md

 ## 🚀 About Me

 I'm a passionate **Full Stack Developer** and **Cloud Technologies** pursuing B.E. in Information Technology at VESIT, Mumbai.
-I love building innovative solutions that solve real-world problems, from Web3 applications to high-frequency trading bots.
+I love building innovative solutions that solve real-world problems, from Web3 applications to high-frequency trading bots hosted in Cloud.

 - 🎓 **B.E.
 Information Technology** at VESIT, Mumbai (CGPA: 9.04)
 - 💼 **Web Developer Intern** at VESIT College Website Team